Com320/OC-mech-datum-boxes/README.md

 - `generate-bitcoin-service.sh` - Creates a systemd service for Bitcoin
 - `generate-datum-service.sh` - Creates a systemd service for DATUM Gateway
 - `utils.sh` - Common utility functions used across all scripts
+- `verify-git-tag.sh` - Verifies GPG signatures on Git tags (used by the Bitcoin build)
+- `welcomemsg.sh` - Displays the informational welcome message used by `main.sh`
+- `tools.sh` - Miscellaneous helper tools and small utilities
+- `troubleshoot-bitcoin-conf.sh` - Helpers to inspect and debug `bitcoin.conf`
+- `legacy/datum-all.sh` - Legacy convenience/collector script (kept for reference)

 ## Architecture